manuelbl/usb-serial/README.md

 - STM32F042K6 (found on Nucleo board, used for testing)
 - STM32F103C8 (aka as Blue Pill, used for testing)

-It shouldn't be too difficult to extend the software such that is runs on other STM32 MCUs as well.
+It shouldn't be too difficult to extend the firmware such that is runs on other STM32 MCUs.

 ## Flow Control

 Flow control ensures that data is only sent as fast as the receiver can accept it.
-For a USB-to-serial adapter, flow control is most important in the link from the computer to the adapter as USB communication is much faster than the serial communication.
+For a USB-to-serial adapter, flow control is most important on the link from the computer to the adapter as USB communication is much faster than serial communication.
 USB flow control is part of the USB standard and this firmware implements it.
 It prevents the internal buffer from overflowing and losing data.

 In addition, the firmware and hardware implement hardware flow control on the serial port using the RTS and CTS signals.
 Hardware flow control is always enabled no matter how the virtual port is configured on the computer.
-It's not part of the USB CDC protocol to configure it.
-If you don't want to use hardware control, don't connect anything to RTS and CTS.
+It isn't part of the USB CDC protocol to enable or disable it.
+If you don't want to use hardware flow control, don't connect anything to RTS and CTS.

 ## Hardware

-There are two hardware layouts:
+There are two hardware versions:

 ### USB Serial